 Does CSA have any Long-term effects?

 There is a reason why a person who is abused is called a survivor and a not a victim.
 It takes immense strength to stand and face the abuse, not to succumb to the fear.
-However, CSA does leave its impact forever, like the boy at the start of the article mentioned: “never to be the same again”.
+However, child sexual abuse does leave its impact forever, like the boy at the start of the article mentioned: “never to be the same again”.
 It takes away a part of you and creates a black hole in you.

 - The survivor may show fear or anxiety with people who share the same characteristics as the perpetrator.